Utah Truck Accident Liability

 Trucking companies can be held responsible for accidents if an investigation reveals that their negligence was a contributing factor.
 Trucking companies can be negligent in numerous ways:

-- Hiring unqualified drivers ─ Trucking companies are required to properly vet all candidates during the hiring process.
+- Hiring unqualified drivers ─ Trucking companies must vet all candidates properly during the hiring process.
 If the trucking company hires an inexperienced driver, they could be held responsible if the driver gets into an accident.

 - Failure to provide sufficient training ─ The trucking company could also be held liable for an accident if they neglected to provide adequate on-the-job training to new hires or failed to properly supervise each of their drivers to ensure compliance with FMCSA regulations and other laws.